itamarst/eliot/presentations/scientific-logging/presentation.md

 # Jupyter as tool for explanation

-* Pros: Wonderful at interleaving execution and visual and prose explinations.
+* Pros: Wonderful at interleaving execution and visual and prose explanations.
 * Cons: Not great from software engineering perspective (tests, modularity, etc.).

 ---